 The first flight of the B-29 Superfortress was on the 21st of September, 1942.
-This was prior to Pearl Harbor, when the United States entered World War II.
 Produced by Boeing, the Superfortress was considered to be the most advanced bomber aircraft of its time.

 Featuring a pressurized cabin, central fire-control system, and remote-controlled machine gun turrets, it could house a crew of up to 11 including the pilot and co-pilot.
 Its tail gunner position was hermetically sealed from the rest of the aircraft when flying above levels that required pressurization.
 The B-29 Superfortress’ main designation was as a long range heavy bomber capable of flying up to 5,800 miles.
 This effectively gave it striking distance over quite a large area in the Pacific Ocean.